evhub/coconut/HELP.md

 Because Coconut is built to be fundamentally _useful_, the best way to demo it is to show it in action.
 To that end, the majority of this tutorial will be showing how to apply Coconut to solve particular problems, which we'll call case studies.

 These case studies are not intended to provide a complete picture of all of Coconut's features.
-For that, see Coconut's comprehensive [documentation](DOCS.html).
+For that, see Coconut's [documentation](DOCS.html).
 Instead, they are intended to show how Coconut can actually be used to solve practical programming problems.

 ## Case Study 1: `factorial`